Gearbox Software | Automated Animation Pipeline | Autodesk

 With a custom-built animation pipeline using Autodesk Maya and Flow Production Tracking, artists are now able to spend 50% more time on creative work instead of on logistics.

 The line between modern gaming and cinema is razor-thin.
-Thanks to compelling storytelling, sophisticated graphics, and cutting-edge 3D animation, video games today look and feel like they belong in films.
+Thanks to compelling storytelling, sophisticated graphics, and cutting-edge 3D animation, video games today look and feel like they belong in movie theaters.
 Even better, great video games offer something films never can: total immersion.
-When you watch a film, you’ll always feel like you’re in the audience.
+When you watch a movie, you’ll always feel like you’re in the audience.
 But when you play a video game, you can feel like you’re actually in it.

 According to Gearbox, every choice that players make can affect how the story unfolds, often in unexpected ways, with deep, immersive story scenes, mini-games, and free-walk sequences.
 By giving players the power to make choices that shape the game’s characters, environment, and events, New Tales from the Borderlands turns them into creators.